CULTURAL HERITAGE DIGITIZATION AWARD

 Forever Alcorn: Stories to Be Told

-Alcorn State University, the oldest public black land-grant institution in the United States, was founded in 1871; and has educated many descendants of formally enslaved Africans.
+Alcorn State University, the oldest public black land-grant institution in the United States, was founded in 1871 and has educated many descendants of formerly enslaved Africans.
 Therefore, this historical legacy has created a collection of documents that portrays the activities of the facts and figures of the historical development.
-This collection consists of yearbooks, college catalogs, history books, alumni publications and civil rights events.
-Visit Alcorn’s page to view the digital collection.
+This collection consists of yearbooks, college catalogs, history books, alumni publications, and civil rights events.

 2017: Carnegie Public Library